idris-saddi/log-management/README.md

 * **Configurable log levels** via request parameters
 * **Real-time log visualization** in Graylog web interface

-Here are two schemas you can include in your README to better illustrate the project setup:

 ---

 ## 🏗️ System Architecture